joseph-riches/powerquest-fmod/README.md

 ![GenerateQuestScriptAutos](https://s9.gifyu.com/images/CreateQuestScriptAutos.gif)

-This will generate a file named ```QuestScriptAutosExtenstion.cs``` in the Scripts folder of the FMOD Studio project's root directory.
+This will generate a file named ```QuestScriptAutosExtension.cs``` in the Scripts folder of the FMOD Studio project's root directory.
 To use it in Unity, simply import this folder into your Unity project.

 ## Acknowledgements